Mercedes-Benz CLA: Interior

-The third-generation CLA is the first car to operate entirely on the in-house developed Mercedes-Benz Operating System (MB.OS) marks the fourth MBUX generation, which is the first in-car infotainment system to integrate artificial intelligence (AI) from both Microsoft and Google.
+The third-generation CLA is the first car to operate entirely on the in-house developed Mercedes-Benz Operating System (MB.OS) - using QNX for the safety-related functions and the dash cluster, and Linux for the infotainment - marks the fourth MBUX generation, which is the first in-car infotainment system to integrate artificial intelligence (AI) from both Microsoft and Google.
 The MBUX Virtual Assistant based on ChatGPT4o, Google Gemini and Microsoft Bing.

 The interior has the MBUX Superscreen that has a 10.25-inch digital instrument cluster and a 14-inch touchscreen infotainment system.
 The infotainment system features a Zero Layer mode shows the essential controls and information on the home screen, like the most recently used apps.
 The navigation system is based on Google Maps and the user interface from Mercedes-Benz.
 The MBUX Superscreen is also available with an additional 14-inch screen for the front passenger as an optional extra and the screen features eye-tracking technology to ensure the driver is not distracted.
 If not equipped with the front passenger screen, it is replaced with a glass panel with LED illuminated star logos matching the interior ambient lighting.

 The sedan model has a boot capacity of 405 L, while the Shooting Brake model has a boot capacity of 455 L. The CLA with EQ Technology is the first Mercedes-Benz with a frunk of 101 L since the Mercedes-Benz 130 from the 1930s.